-- (1) Purpose.
-The purpose of these reporting requirements is to combat and deter money laundering through non-financed residential real estate transfers, because non-financed transfers of residential real estate are subject to less oversight from financial institutions than financed transfers. - (2) General Reporting Requirement.
+(1) Purpose.
+The purpose of these reporting requirements is to combat and deter money laundering through non-financed residential real estate transfers, because non-financed transfers of residential real estate are subject to less oversight from financial institutions than financed transfers.

+(2) General Reporting Requirement.
 The rules impose requirements on "Reporting Persons" (professionals involved in closing residential real estate transfers, including settlement agents, title insurance agents, escrow agents, and attorneys) to report certain information about "beneficial owners" (like the description of beneficial owners under the CTA) for non-financed transfers of residential real estate to a "transferee entity" (such as LLCs, corporations, or partnerships) or "transferee trust."
 Only one report is required for each reportable transfer, and rules provide which of the professionals would be required to file the report for particular situations.

 The reporting requirement applies regardless of the size of the sales transaction (including for gift transactions) as long as the transaction is a non-financed transfer.
-The preamble to the final rules reasons that "[l]ow value non-financed transfers to legal entities and trusts, including gratuitous ones for no consideration, can present illicit finance risks and are therefore of interest to law enforcement."
+The preamble to the final rules reasons that "[I]ow value non-financed transfers to legal entities and trusts, including gratuitous ones for no consideration, can present illicit finance risks and are therefore of interest to law enforcement."
 As discussed below, however, the final rules add an exception for gift transfers by an individual to a trust of which the individual is the settlor of the trust.
+A non-financed transfer is one that is not financed "by a financial institution that has both an obligation to maintain an anti-money laundering program and an obligation to report suspicious transactions."